taosdata/TDengine/docs/en/14-reference/02-tools/10-taosbenchmark.md

 #### Configuration Parameters for Querying Supertables

 Configuration parameters for querying supertables are set in `super_table_query`.
+The thread mode of the super table query is the same as the `Normal Query` mode of the specified query statement described above, except that `sqls` is filled all sub tables.

 - **stblname** : The name of the supertable to query, required.